ShermainePeh08/Data-Analytics-Power-BI/README.md

-# Data Analytics Project Power BI
+# Power BI Data Analytics
 Hypothesis: Singapore is a good place to live or work in.

 ## Target Users